-- 1. Students must make a 77 or above in all NUR courses and corequisites to progress in the Practical Nurse Program. - 2.
-Prerequisites and Corequisites: Prerequisite courses must be completed prior to the taking a course for which there are prerequisites.
-Corequisite courses may be taken prior to, or must be taken concurrent with, the course for which they are a corequisite.
-Course prerequisites in the nursing curriculum plan are necessary to meet the required sequence of course materials.
-Students may not take nursing courses (prefix NUR) out of sequence.
-Should a student fail to successfully complete a nonnursing course which serves a a prerequisite for another course in the ensuing semester, the student will be withdrawn from the program.

-- 3. Students must pass the theory, lab and clinical portions of nursing courses to receive credit for the course.
+- 1. Students must earn a 77 or above in all NUR courses and co-requisites to progress in the Practical Nurse Program. - 2.
+Pre-requisites and Co-requisites: Pre-requisite courses must be completed prior to taking a course for which there are pre-requisites.
+Co-requisite courses may be taken prior to, or must be taken concurrent with, the course for which there is a co-requisite.
+Course pre-requisites in the nursing curriculum plan are necessary to meet the required sequence of course materials.
+Students may not take nursing courses (pre-fix NUR) out of sequence.
+Should a student fail to successfully complete a non-nursing course which serves as a pre-requisite for another course in the ensuing semester, the student will be withdrawn from the program. - 3.
+Students must pass the theory, lab and clinical portions of nursing courses to receive credit for the course.
 Failure of any portion of the course will mean course failure. - 4.
 A 2.0 quality point average in the nursing curriculum is required for satisfactory academic standing. - 5.
 A student may repeat one nursing course or one science course one time only.
-In order to re-enter the PNE Program at a later date, students must apply for re-entry by the summer semester.
-Re-entry to any semester will be on a space available basis for those who have a 2.0 quality point average and meet all other admission criteria.

-Transfer or former students who have been out of the nursing program for more than 2 years will need to take the following challenge exams: Nursing 101, Math Competency and Nursing Skills Lab in order to be admitted to this program.
+In order to re-enter the PNE Program at a later date, students must apply for re-entry three months prior to the semester.
+Reentry to any semester will be on a space available basis for those who have a 2.0 quality point average and meet all other admission criteria.
+Transfer or former students who have been out of the nursing program for more than 2 years will need to take the following challenge exams: Nur101, Math Competency, and Nursing Lab Skills in order to be admitted to the program.
 Minimum required passing scores:

-NUR 101 77%

-Math Competency 80%
+NUR 101 77% Math Competency 80% NUR Lab Skills 77%

-Nursing Skills Lab 77%

 6. Students who do not master calculation of medication dosages with 80% accuracy before completing NUR 101 will be dismissed from the program.
 Students will be allowed two attempts to pass the math competency test.
-The first competency test will be in mid-October and the second test in early November, 2006.
+The first competency test will be in mid-October and the second test in early November, 2007.